EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L5_parallelised_r_analysis.md

 The program above will fail because `variableA` and `variableB` are not present on the cluster workers.
 Try the above on the SDF and see what result you get.

-To fix this issue you can modify the program using `clusterExport` to send `variableA` and `variableB` to the workers, prior to running the `parSapply` i.e.:
+To fix this issue you can modify the program using `clusterExport` to send `variableA` and `variableB` to the workers, prior to running the `parSapply` e.g.:

     clusterExport(cl=cl, c('variableA', 'variableB'))